 If you do happen to be using the source server as your nameserver, you will also need to make sure that DNS authority is shifted elsewhere: the target server, Liquid Web’s DNS server, or a 3rd party DNS service.
 Should the source server be terminated or the cPanel account deleted from the source machine, the domain’s zone files will stop working, and the site will go offline.
 So don’t skip this critical step in finishing your server move!

 Liquid Web offers our customer migration services for all of its fully managed products.
 If a cPanel migration sounds overwhelming, we have a dedicated team available to guide you through the entire process!
-After ordering a new fully managed server, you can request a migration right from your Manage account.
+After ordering a new fully managed server, you can learn how to prepare for a site migration to Liquid Web.
 We aren’t limited just to cPanel sources, either.
 Our experts can analyze any migration and access method for feasibility and have an excellent success rate.

 Ready to try your own migration?
 Order a new Managed Cloud VPS server today!